Table of Contents

 geom_point(aes(shape=team, color=team), size=4)

-Notice that ggplot2 also automatically produces a legend on the right side of the plot to show which points correspond to which team.
+Notice that the shape and color of the points in the plot are both determined by the value for the team variable, demonstrating successful conditional aesthetic mapping.
+Because the aesthetic was mapped, ggplot2 also automatically produced a legend on the right side of the plot to clearly show which shapes and colors correspond to which team category.

 The following tutorials explain how to perform other common operations in ggplot2: